myENA/cstu/README.md

 - Deletes the older template if one was found
 - Cleans up the docker container
 - Can also download templates as long as they are extractable `cstu dl --help`
+- When downloading a template, cstu writes a template.yml file based on the metadata it gets back from CloudStack.
+It also grabs the host IP address

 ```bash
 $ cstu upload --configFile template.yml